O

 Diet

-What Does Osprey Eat?
+What Do Osprey Eat?

 Fish make up 99% of their diet, but they may also eat rodents, rabbits, snakes, frogs, birds, salamanders, crustaceans, and carrion.
 They have excellent vision that can detect underwater objects from the air, and they catch fish by diving underwater, either foot first or by submerging their whole bodies.
-They typically bring their prey to a nearby preach to consume.
+They typically bring their prey to a nearby perch to consume.

 Predators, Threats, and Conservation Status

-The IUCN lists the osprey as LC or “least concern.”
+The IUCN lists the osprey as LC or “least concern”.
 Due to its extensive range and extremely large, increasing population, this species does not meet the “threatened” status thresholds.
 While these birds do not face any imminent threats to their global population, they are still vulnerable to overhunting, deforestation, egg collecting, pesticide use, and wind energy development.

 What Eats Osprey?